 If the PI has a conditional registration with the Singapore Medical Council which requires the doctor to "work under supervision", the doctor would be required to submit a statement from the doctor's supervisor indicating support for the doctor's involvement as the PI of the study, as part of the clinical trial application to us.

 The regulatory obligations of a PI conducting a clinical trial are as follows:

-- Conducts clinical trials in compliance with the protocol, applicable regulations, guidelines such as Good Clinical Practice (GCP), and standard operating procedures relevant to the clinical trial
+- Conducts clinical trials in compliance with the protocol, applicable regulations, the principles of GCP and the standard operating procedures relevant to the clinical trial

 - Reports serious adverse events within stipulated timelines to sponsor, and IRB if required